fionnmcconville/Automatic-Detection-of-Hate-Speech-Online-Using-BERT/README.md

-Initially, this project's aim is to detect the presence of hate speech with binary classification.
-Then furthermore, the program must describe further if the target harassed is an individual or a group and whether the message is aggressive or not.

 The code is a bit disorganised at the moment, but it will be cleaned up in time.
 The project is organised as such: